 One of the allures of following the path of magick is the inherent harmony we find that may not have shown itself to us in more mainstream forms of religion and belief.
 There are as many ways to tap into this harmony in the magickal traditions as there are practitioners.

 One way is to have all of the symbols, ritual movements and gestures work in conjunction with one another.
-Drawing the pentagram using the method in this post is one way that has helped me in my own practice to work more harmoniously with the symbols and is shared here for your use and experimentation.
-It is presented here as one of many ways to draw a pentagram and by no means is this considered to be the only way.
+A simplified way of drawing the pentagram for ritual using the method in this post is one way.
+It has helped me in my own practice to work more harmoniously with the symbols.
+The method here is for your use and experimentation.
+It is one of many ways to draw a pentagram.
+This way is by no means to be considered the only way.

 Most modern ways of drawing a pentagram stem from the Hermetic Order of the Golden Dawn (HOGD).
 Whether working with elemental energies or just as a general banishing or invoking most forms are based on the HOGD version.
 One way of looking at banishing is sending energies back to their source, or releasing these energies rather than just sterilizing, although that is a side effect of banishing.
-Invoking can be thought of as bringing certain energies into our circle, sphere of sensation, or aura.
+Invoking is seen of as bringing certain energies into our circle, sphere of sensation, or aura.

 Invoking and Banishing Spirit Pentagrams in the HOGD system do not follow this rule.
-They have their own rule and are divided into Active and Passive forms.
+These have their own rule and are divided into Active and Passive forms.
 If you’re having a hard time following you are not the only one.
 In fact I would say most beginning to intermediate practitioners have a hard time with this.
-It’s also not uncommon to see those with the rank of Adept in these traditions to “accidentally” make the incorrect pentagram in ritual with many decades of experience.
+It’s also not uncommon to see those with the rank of Adept to “accidentally” make the incorrect pentagram in ritual with many decades of experience.
 In general it can be a bit confusing.